dask/dask/docs/source/executor.rst

 across all machines.
 If you run the computation above you should get the exact same key.

-The scheduler will not perform redundant computations.
-If the result is already in memory from a previous call then that old result will be returned.
+The scheduler avoids redundant computations.
+If the result is already in memory from a previous call then that old result will be used rather than recreating it.

 While convenient, this feature may be undesired for impure functions, like ``random``.
-In these cases two calls of the same function with the same inputs should produce different results.
+In these cases two calls to the same function with the same inputs should produce different results.
 We accomplish this with the ``pure=False`` keyword argument.